 There are two grant application deadlines a year: March 1 & September 1

 The Foundation will acknowledge each application received.
 During the grant review period, the Foundation may request an interview with, or a site visit to, the applicant organization in order to gain more information about the organization and its proposal.
 Additional written material may also be requested.
 Throughout this time, applicants are encouraged to notify the Foundation of any changes regarding the application, including pending and awarded funds.
 Final grant decisions will be announced approximately 10-12 weeks after each deadline.
 The Foundation cannot expedite a funding decision.
 Please do not contact the Foundation during the review period with questions regarding the status of your application.
 Not all applications move through the review process in the same manner or at the same rate.
-All applicants will be advised as to the outcome of their proposals.
+All applicants will be informed of their grant request status, denied or awarded.
 All decisions are final.
 The Leightman Maxey Foundation endeavors to serve people throughout Southern Oregon.
 Despite this commitment, the Foundation is unable to support every request received.
 Denial of a grant should not necessarily be considered a reflection on the quality of a project or the worthiness of an organization.

 Payments and Reporting

 Grant agreements are issued electronically.
 Grant awards are paid upon receipt of the signed grant agreement and Board minutes from the grantee organization acknowledging receipt of the grant.

 Every organization receiving a grant from the Leightman Maxey Foundation has a responsibility to report on the use of the funds granted.
 Both an interim and final report are required.
-The Foundation must receive this report before considering any further grant applications from the same organization.
-Reporting guidelines are provided with each of the Foundation’s grant awards and can be found in detail on the Foundation’s website.
-Unless otherwise indicated at the time disbursement is made, reports are required annually until the entire grant has been expended.
+The Foundation must receive these reports before considering any further grant applications from the same organization.
+Reporting requirements are provided with each of the Foundation’s grant awards.
 The Foundation values final reports.
 Failure to report as required by the Foundation could influence future grant decisions.